axeluhl/sailing-analytics/wiki/smartphone-tracking.md

 ### Server
 * set fleet when creating race
-* deal with passes properly in racelog tracking events
+* editing course in the RaceBoardAdmin
 * persist tracking data (GPSFixStore)
 * load stored tracked smartphone race (Panel in Admin Console, RaceLogConnector, only present such races with the necessary data in the racelog, and allow user to select whole leaderboard to restore)
 * mapping devices to marks